 You need to change your cloth several times so you’re not sliding polish over a bigger area.
 When done a liquid dish soap will get the smell out of the carpet.

-Tip #2: I use the polish remover and blot, then Goo Gone works to remove the remaining stain.
+Tip #2: I use nail polish remover and blot, then Goo Gone works to remove the remaining stain.

-Tip #3: When I spilt fuschia nail polish on my carpet I saturated it with non-acetone nail polish remover and scrubbed it with a white cloth.
+Tip #3: When I spilled nail polish on my carpet I saturated it with non-acetone nail polish remover and scrubbed it with a white cloth.

 After the color stopped coming out on cloth (and it was still slightly pink on the carpet) I made a mixture of liquid dish soap, hot water and bleach and continued scrubbing until the nail polish came out (for white carpets only).